Bearnus Bothy Isle of Ulva, Bearnus, Isle of Ulva, Isle of Mull, Argyll. PA73 6LZ

 The accommodation reflects the rugged nature of traditional island life.

 You are welcome to cook and heat washing water on the open fire or wood-burning stove.
-Pans and kettles are provided, although you may prefer to bring a camping stove and gas for preparing meals.
+Pans and kettles are provided, although you are advised to bring a camping stove and gas.
 All cooking and eating utensils are supplied.

 Please bring your own sleeping bags.
 The bothy has two single beds in the bedroom.
-There are also two additional fold-out beds and several mattresses.
+There is also an additional fold-out bed and a day bed.

 Access to the bothy requires a 5-mile walk from Ulva Ferry while carrying your kit.
-The ferry operates from April to September on weekdays between 9am and 5pm, and additionally on Sundays from June until the end of August.
-The ferry does not operate on Saturdays.
+The ferry operates on weekdays between 9am and 5.30pm.
+The ferry does not operate during weekends.

 Bearnus Bothy is a lovingly restored rustic off-grid retreat on the remote coast of Ulva.
 Reached by a 5-mile walk from Ulva Ferry, it offers simple accommodation in a secluded bay surrounded by wildlife.
-Water comes from a nearby burn and guests can cook on the wood-burning stove but may prefer to bring a camping stove.
+Water comes from a nearby burn and guests can cook on the wood-burning stove but guests are advised to bring a camping stove.
 Bring your own sleeping bag.
 Luggage transfers from the ferry can be arranged by quad bike for an additional charge.

 Bearnus Bothy has been lovingly renovated using repurposed materials and items washed ashore by the sea.
-It is one of the last remaining traditional island dwellings, alongside the Main House on Ulva.
+It is one of the last remaining traditional island dwellings.

 The bothy sits alone in a secluded bay on the coast.
 It is reached by a 5-mile walk along a rough track from Ulva Ferry, with a further mile to the Isle of Gometra.